Nujat-Zaman-Chowdhury/savor-safary-client/README.md

 - Users can navigate through our various categories.
 - Displayed a comprehensive database of different food items.
 - Implemented CRUD operation for managing food items
-- Users can access our website from any device.
+- Users can access out website from any device.

   Resources: